bilgino/angularforddd/README.md

 Creating frontends that feature modular and reusable CSS without overriding existing CSS rules is an important part of every frontend project.
 Usually every component in an Angular project appears in the default style and serves a singular purpose.
 Design adjustments for reusable components to specific content areas can be implemented with the `:host` and `:host-context()` selectors.
-These types of selectors

 ![](src/assets/images/Customizing.png)

-Unfortunately `:host-context()` lacks browser support.
-Luckily, Angular supports an emulated version of the `:host-context()` pseudo class selector in the default settings of the view encapsulation mode.
+Unfortunately the `:host-context()` CSS pseudo-class function lacks browser support.
+Luckily, Angular supports an emulated version of it in the default settings of the view encapsulation mode.

 ## Models